Stages & Treatment of Breast Cancer

 - Targeted Therapy

-Checkups help ensure that any changes in your health are noted and treated if needed.
 If you have any health problems between checkups, you should contact your doctor.
 Tell your doctor about any health problems, such as pain, loss of appetite or weight, changes in menstrual cycles, unusual vaginal bleeding, or blurred vision.
 Also talk to your doctor about headaches, dizziness, shortness of breath, coughing or hoarseness, backaches, or digestive problems that seem unusual or that don’t go away.
 Such problems may arise months or years after treatment.
 They may suggest that the cancer has returned, but they can also be symptoms of other health problems.
-It’s important to share your concerns with your doctor so that problems can be diagnosed and treated as soon as possible.

 Nutrition and Physical Activity